 Master of Jurisprudence (M.J.)

-This new degree (subject to ABA acquiescence) is designed specially for non-lawyers.
-Knowledge about the law and regulations is becoming increasingly important as it affects more and more disciplines, such as the life sciences; social work; human resources; business and corporate affairs; the environment; and real estate development, to name a few.
-The M.J.’s focus is on those professionals who are interested in learning about the law as a way to enhance and potentially advance their careers.
+This degree is designed specifically for individuals who are interested in increasing their legal knowledge, but who do not want to practice law.
+It is becoming increasingly important to have a knowledge of the law, as it affects more and more disciplines, such as the life sciences; social work; human resources; business and corporate affairs; the environment; real estate development, and journalism, to name a few.
+The M.J.’s focus is on those professionals who want to learn about the law as a way to enhance, and potentially advance, their careers.

 The M.J. degree allows you to work one-on-one with a faculty advisor to create your own individualized curriculum focusing on the areas of the law that will help your career the most.
 We have created sample curricula in several areas for your consideration: Environmental, Energy, & Natural Resources, Human Resources, or Law Enforcement.